ggorti3/car-classification-app/README.md

 Currently, the only way to use the app is to clone this repository in xcode then download onto a device.

 # Usage
-Take pictures of a car, or choose picture from your library.
+Take pictures of a car, or choose a picture from your library.

 <img src="./sample_images/IMG_4089.PNG" width="250">